gked/EditContext/CaretBrowsing/explainer.md

 Native caret browsing doesn't aim to replace extensions, they would continue to work as they do today having the first opportunity to handle default F7 actiovation shortcut.

 ## Solution:
-The solution propsed in this explainer is to introduce native caret browsing in Chromium, a feature that is available in Mozilla Firefox, Microsoft Edge and Internet Explorer.
+The solution proposed in this explainer is to introduce native caret browsing in Chromium, a feature that is available in Mozilla Firefox, Microsoft Edge and Internet Explorer.

 In order to do that we suggest to implement a current common activation shortcut: F7 and confirm caret browsing activation with a dialog.